Conducting through the ins and outs of love…

 Van Johnson’s presence in this movie makes a

-All the family member’s perceptions and experiences of this life event painfully observed but easily recognised in all their true glory.
-The children’s viewpoint to their parents divorce also seen with wee references to their parents divorce behaviour.
+All the family member’s perceptions and experiences of this life event are painfully observed but easily recognised in all their true glory.
+The children’s viewpoint of their parents’ divorce is also seen.
 Dad having fun trips out and mum making favourite meals.
-The lawyer’s scene, seemed a credible alimony case made a valid point for both for then and now.
+The lawyer’s scene seemed a credible alimony case that made a valid point for both for then and now.
 Here with the ex-husband picking up the bills and apparently no perks.

 The film was wonderfully executed and written.
 It was extremely funny in those familiar to many scenes and cast perfectly.
-Finally, in this film, Richard and Barbara prove that breaking up hard to do, and you know, you know that it’s true.
-As those wonderful orchestrated credits return, you’ll feel this film certainly strikes a chord of life, love and more the American way.
+Finally, in this film, Richard and Barbara prove that breaking up is hard to do, and you know, you know that it’s true.
+As those wonderfully orchestrated credits return, you’ll feel this film certainly strikes a chord of life, love and more the American way.